MinhChauNGUYEN/praatfig/README.md

 So, *why we need script?* The answer is that it's much easier and faster to produce many figures with the same scales (mass production).
 Therefore, after the first figure by manual produce, you can store all the actions as a script using `Paste history`.

 ### A rule-of-thumb order of the script for plotting an object
+- Loading data
 - Choosing the position (There are two choices: `Select outer viewport` or `Select inner viewport`)
-- Drawing the objects with details: spectrogram/ audio sound/ pitch/ formants, etc
+- Selecting object: spectrogram/ audio sound/ pitch/ formants, etc
+- Drawing the objects with details
 - Setting axes and legends
 - Save the file as `.eps`/ `.pdf`/ `.png`